High Holidays 5786 L'Shanah Tovah ~ New Mexico Jewish Journal Holiday Newsletter with Events listings

-First, we share with you here a drash from Rabbi Min Kantrowitz, who will be leading services this year at HaMakom in Santa Fe.
-Read all our Past Issues here, also, use the magnifying glass 🔍 Search icon 🔍, located above right on your screen, or click on highlighted authors' names to see all their published articles.
+First, we share with you here a drash from Rabbi Min Kantrowitz, who led High Holy Day services this year at HaMakom in Santa Fe.
+Read all our Past Issues here, also, use the magnifying glass 🔍 Search icon, located above right on your screen, or click on highlighted authors' names to see all their published articles.
+If you are viewing this in the newsletter and do not see everything, such as the Search icon 🔍, click on VIEW IN BROWSER above!

 Gemilut Chasadim ~ To Bestow Lovingkindness